 The human cost of these living conditions can be bleak: in some cases, families have doubled up, with three generations—from grandmother to grandson—splitting the same room.
 In other cases, renters have installed informal partitions to take on additional boarders and defray the cost of rent.
 Strapped homeowners have also joined in, subdividing units and turning unused basements, attics, and spare bedrooms into new apartments, often in defiance of zoning.

 This undocumented housing market has slowly emerged as New York City’s premier source of affordable housing.
-While numbers are limited—informal landlords and tenants aren’t clamoring to share data—one 2008 estimate puts the number of informal apartments created in the 1990s alone at around 114,000, or roughly 4 percent of the city’s housing stock.
-If the explosion of 311 complaints about illegal conversions over the past decade is any indication, this trend has doubtless escalated.
+While numbers are limited—informal landlords and tenants aren’t clamoring to share data—one 2008 estimate puts the number of informal apartments created in the 1990s alone at about 114,000, or roughly 4 percent of the city’s housing stock.
+If the explosion of 311 complaints about illegal conversions over the past decade is any indication, this trend has escalated.

 The city’s main response to this trend—often an act of desperation—has been to expand building and zoning enforcement.
 In 2019 alone, the Department of Buildings inspectors issued 5,151 violations for illegal apartment conversions, a 10 percent increase over 2018.
 Characterizing the residents of informal units as pests, more than a few outer-borough representatives have made political hay calling for even stricter enforcement, without any concrete plan for where the displaced tenants should go.